Powerdynamo brings new ignition & light

 #

-Our parts have been checked before delivery.
+Our parts have been checked before delivery to you.
 You will not be able to check much anyway.
-At any rate do refrain from measuring the electronic regulator.
+At any rate do refrain from measuring the electronic regulator other than the output voltage.
 You risk several damages to the inner electronic there.
-You will not get any sensible results from the operation anyway.
+You will not get any tangible results from the operation anyway.
 Check ground connections carefully and, to be on the safe side and for testing, put an additional ground wire from the regulator directly to the engine block.

 #